 Failing to have business insurance cover could expose you to huge financial risk and your business may not survive if faced with a large claim.

 To start your enquiry, simply click on “Get Started” and you will be taken directly the Get Indemnity website.
 Here you’ll be required to provide some basic information, including:

 Business insurance policies start from £220 per year according to Get Indemnity, the chosen partner by Forces Compare.

 The cost of your business cover may vary depending on the size of your organisation, the services you offer and the number of employees you have.

 A self-employed individual working from home may have very cheap business insurance, but a company of 500 people with a turnover of millions of pounds is likely to be much higher.

-There are certain things you can do to lower the cost of your business insurance such as having security on site for your premises and any products that you sell.
-You can also pay your annual premium in full, rather than monthly, since this will save you 20% off the bill.
-Plus, you can use your no claims bonus which provides a large saving if you can go several years without a claim.
+There are certain things you can do to lower the cost of your business insurance such as having security on-site for your premises and any products that you sell.
+You can also pay your annual premium in full, rather than monthly, since this will save you 20% of the bill.
+Plus, you can use your no-claims bonus which provides a large saving if you can go several years without a claim.

 November 5, 2020